novaeco/lizardManager/README.md

 run every `CONFIG_BACKUP_INTERVAL_HOURS` hours, and you can trigger a manual upload at runtime with `backup_manual()`.

+## Archiving

+Run `tools/export_encrypted.py` to create an encrypted archive of the logs and records stored on the device.
+The script gathers the files from the SPIFFS partition, creates a compressed tarball and encrypts it using `openssl` with AES‑256.
+Provide the passphrase with the `--passphrase` option or set the `EXPORT_PASSPHRASE` environment variable.
+The resulting `.tar.gz.enc` file can be supplied to inspectors for regulatory compliance.
+Audit logs are rotated daily as `audit_YYYYMMDD.csv` and remain immutable once written.

 ## User Interface

 A small LVGL-based UI shows the current temperature and humidity on the